updated on 03 November 2020

-To anyone who knows what pro bono means, the question "what's in it for me?" would initially seem an odd one.
 The phrase pro bono - or to give it its full title, pro bono publico - is one of the few remaining Latin phrases in law which is still widely used.
-It can be translated as "for the public good" and generally refers to work which lawyers do for clients for free.
-As with anything done on a voluntary basis, it's not always obvious what benefit accrues to the volunteer.
-And why – when lawyers can reputedly command spectacular salaries – would they be remotely interested in using their hard-won and expensive legal education for the benefit of people who are not going to pay?
-Below I set out clear reasons why pro bono benefits not just the recipient, but also the person doing it – especially the law student or junior lawyer.
+It means "for the public good" and generally refers to work which lawyers do for clients for free.
+As with anything done on a voluntary basis, it's not always obvious how the volunteer benefits.
+And why do so many lawyers use their hard-won and expensive legal education for the benefit of people who are not going to pay?
+Here are the clear reasons why pro bono benefits not just the recipient, but also the person doing it – especially the law student or junior lawyer.

-It is worth taking a little time to consider what sort of pro bono work students and junior lawyers can get involved in.
+What sort of pro bono work students and junior lawyers can get involved in?
 Many of the definitions of pro bono focus specifically on providing free legal advice, and in many law schools up and down the country this is something which students have the ability to get involved in through student law clinics.

-According to solicitors' pro bono group LawWorks, at least 70% of law schools in the United Kingdom now run a student law clinic in which law students under supervision provide free advice to their local community (see here for details).
-Others get involved by volunteering with a local advice agency (a local law centre or the Citizens Advice Bureau) to provide advice or assist in the running of the service.
+According to solicitors' pro bono group LawWorks, at least 70% of law schools in the United Kingdom now run a student law clinic in which law students under supervision provide free advice to their local community.
+Others get involved by volunteering with a local advice agency (a local law centre or Citizens Advice Branch) to provide advice or assist in the running of the service.
 Increasingly, students are getting involved in pro bono client work through Innocence or Miscarriage of Justice projects, which involve working in groups on potential miscarriage of justice cases.

 At the start of your career, opportunities to give advice can be hard to find, as unqualified advisers require supervision.
 One option which requires less direct support from faculty staff or qualified lawyers is to get involved in a Streetlaw™ or other form of ‘legal-literacy’ project.
 The concept of Streetlaw was developed in the early 1970s at Georgetown University in Washington DC, when a small group of law students embarked on a programme teaching local school pupils about practical aspects of law and the legal system.

-It's an idea that can be extended to other groups in society: at Nottingham Law School (NLS), for example, one of our students developed an award-winning programme providing advice to prisoners and young offenders on the disclosure of convictions when applying for jobs.
-While such programmes do need some input from staff, they are less intensive and give students the opportunity to provide free legal assistance in a different way; this year we are also supporting a student-led project providing guidance on the law relating to female genital mutilation.
+It's an idea that can be extended to other groups in society: at Nottingham Law School (NLS), for example, one student developed an award-winning programme providing advice to prisoners and young offenders on the disclosure of convictions when applying for jobs.
+While such programmes do need some input from staff, they are less intensive and give students the opportunity to provide free legal assistance in a different way.

 Another option for those not giving direct advice is to volunteer with a voluntary group whose work directly relates to the law.
 A couple of years ago, NLS set up a partnership with the Personal Support Unit enabling students to work in the court providing support short of advice and representation to litigants in person.
 The experience gives them an invaluable insight into the civil justice system as well as providing those faced with court with much needed assistance and developing the sort of client-handling skills which are so useful for a future career.